oscar-rincon/ReScience-PINNs/README.md

 The aim of this project was to:

-- Reproduce the results from Raissi et al. (2019) using the Python libraries Tensorflow 1x (used in the original paper) and Tensorflow 2x.
+- Reproduce the main results from Raissi et al. (2019) using the Python libraries Tensorflow 1x (used in the original paper) and Tensorflow 2x.
 - Save the Tensorflow models obtained from the training of the models presented in the article.
 - Create Jupyter notebooks from the original codes, including the stored models, to facilitate exploration of the program's variables and functions.